 Gloves: We carry two pairs of gloves each, one thick and waterproof pair for cold days and one lightweight breathable pair for warm days.

 If you’re interested in what else we take on our adventures and what to pack for yours, check out our Complete Round-the-World Motorcycle Packing List

 Read more on motorcycle clothing, gear and kit

-Thanks for checking out our 10 Best Adventure Bike Helmet Guide of 2020 Guide.
+Thanks for checking out our How to Choose Your Adventure Motorcycle Riding Gear Guide.
 We hope you enjoyed it!
 Here’s a few more articles on adventure bike kit that we recommend you read next.